cjsatuforc/FabMo-Engine/README.md

 To install the engine in the standard location on a Mac, follow the steps below.
 This method is used by the FabMo team for development in the OSX environment.

+Note that on OS X it's recommended that you run FabMo as a non-`root` user.
+The configuration will be stored at `~Library/Application\ Support/FabMo/` where `~` refers to the home directory of that user.

+1. Install XCode command line tools.
+You can do this with `xcode-select --install`
+  - It will report if they are already installed.
-1. Install Node.js - You'll need an older version: 0.12.7 to be compatible with FabMo.
-To install an older version through homebrew (homebrew is highly recommended) do this: http://apple.stackexchange.com/a/207883/67692
+1. Install Node.js - You'll need an older version: `0.12.*` to be compatible with FabMo.
-2. Install npm - you can also do this with homebrew
+  - You can use [the node utility n](https://github.com/tj/n) to install an older version.
+Follow the [instructions to `n`](https://github.com/tj/n#installation) first.
+  - If you need your system-wide default node to be LTS or such, you can install `v0.12.18` like so (once `n` is installed):
+    ```bash
+    sudo n v0.12.18
+    ```
+  - Now that node v0.12.18 is installed, in the terminal where you want to run FabMo (*each time*):
+    ```bash
+    # may need adjusted for non-bash:
+    export PATH=`dirname $(n which v0.12.18)`:$PATH

+    # Then this:
+    node -v
+    # should report as v0.12.18
+    ```
+2. `npm` should be installed along with node, and the change of `PATH` will also switch which `npm` is used.
+You must *not* update the `npm` that is installed with the older node.
-3. Create the fabmo directory: `mkdir -p /fabmo`
+3. Create the fabmo directory, for example: `mkdir -p ~/fabmo`
-4. Create the fabmo data directory: `mkdir -p /opt/fabmo`
+  - You can place it almost anywhere in your home directory, however there should be no spaces or special characters (letters, numbers, `-`, and `_` are all safe) in the path.
+  - Remember to adjust the following instructions to match the new location.
-2. Clone the engine source `/fabmo/engine` with `git clone https://github.com/FabMo/FabMo-Engine /fabmo/engine`
+2. Clone the engine source `~/fabmo/engine` with `git clone https://github.com/FabMo/FabMo-Engine ~/fabmo/engine`
 2. Checkout the appropriate branch of the source tree.
-The `release` branch is the most recent stable release.  (`git checkout release` from the `/fabmo/engine` directory)
+The `release` branch is the most recent stable release.  (`git checkout release` from the `~/fabmo/engine` directory)
-3. Install dependencies using npm: `cd /fabmo/engine; npm install`
+3. Install dependencies using npm: `cd ~/fabmo/engine; npm install`
 4. Run the engine using the instructions below.
 Make sure that the G2 motion control board is connected the first time you run the engine.
 The engine auto-detects the USB port and saves this setting on first run, and if the motion controller is absent, it won't be properly detected.
-If you need to change ports later on, the port settings are located in `/opt/fabmo/config/engine.json`
+If you need to change ports later on, the port settings are located in `~Library/Application\ Support/FabMo/config/engine.json`

 ## Running the Engine
 For debugging the engine, you can run it directly from the command prompt with `npm start` or `node server.js`  Running with `npm run debug` puts the engine in debug mode, in which it does more agressive app reloading.
 (This is recommended for app development, particularly for system apps)  `npm debug slow` introduces deliberate network latency on GET/POST requests, for testing.
 This latency can be adjusted in `engine.js`